 Although maintaining both a working and romantic relationship comes with unique challenges, Nakayama and Iida-Nakayama say that it's surprisingly effortless.
 "We're really good at being mindful and respectful of one other," explains Nakayama.
 "So that my crazy, mad chef side doesn't lash out at her, I just unleash it on other people," she jokes.

 Iida-Nakayama also has her theories about why their arrangement works so well: "We're both at that point in our lives when we've learned enough about ourselves to know how to manage and deal with our own, and each other's, stress," she adds.
 "It's not a conscious thing.
 It just works."

-Iida-Nakayama attributes the ease of the couple's working relationship to the fact that they possess distinct culinary talents.
-"I don't consider myself the creative culinary talent that Niki is," she explains.
-"My skills lend themselves to the organization of the kitchen, the staff, and other operations-related issues," she elaborates.
-"It's a good balance."
+The ease of the couple's working relationship can perhaps be attributed to the fact that each woman possesses distinct culinary talents.
+"I don't consider myself the creative culinary talent that Niki is," Iida-Nakayama explains.
+"My skills lend themselves to the organization of the kitchen, the staff, and other operations-related issues.
+It's a good balance."